viceversus/agoras-timer-mobile/README.md

 ## Testing

 As a minimalist seed this project does not introduce a testing framework.
-Instead it leverages simple static code analysis to help prevent coding mistakes and introduce some good practices for building React Native apps with ES6 and ES7.
+Instead it leverages simple static code analysis to help prevent coding mistakes and introduce some patterns for building React Native apps with ES2015 and ES7 with a _functional mindset_ inspired by the [Elm architecture](https://github.com/evancz/elm-architecture-tutorial/) and functional React alternatives like [Deku](https://segment.com/blog/deku-our-functional-alternative-to-react/).

 Webpack is configured with a pre-loader to lint the application with ESLint using the Babel parser during app development.
 And the `npm lint` command may be run at anytime to lint source code otherwise.
 See the `.eslintrc` file to adjust [linter rules](http://eslint.org/docs/rules/) to your liking.
+Or run `npm test` to lint the application and scan its dependencies it for known security vulnerabilities.

 ## Bundling